 Can I use the Library?

 Yes, your course fee gives you Sarum College Library membership for the duration of the module (usually around 2 months).
 We try to allow auditors as much access as we can to all our student services so you can borrow books and access the Library’s online resources.
 However, you won’t have access to Winchester University’s online resources.
-You may also choose to become a library member independently for a small annual fee (Reading rights are £40pa; borrowing rights, £50pa)
+You may also choose to become a library member independently for a small annual fee (£40 for reading rights, £50 for borrowing rights).

 Can I stay for the duration of the module?

-Yes of course, the prices to stay during the teaching week are shown on the booking form.
+Yes of course, the prices to stay during the teaching week are included in the booking information.
 These discounted educational rates also apply to overnight stays for the night before and the night after the teaching module.
 If you wish to be resident in College for a longer period, normal rates apply to overnight stays.

 Do I get an opportunity to give the module convenor feedback?